Please explore and learn more about our many Ministries at Faith!

 Worship & Music

-Ed Ferriss is our new representative for the Music and Worship committee for church council in 2013.
-Please see Ed if you want to volunteer for any roles within Music and Worship or if you have any questions.
+Karen Reardon is our representative for the Music and Worship committee for church council in 2013.
+Please see Karen if you want to volunteer for any roles within Music and Worship or if you have any questions.

-To the Youth of Faith: Please consider being an usher or a musician or possibly a reader by talking with Pastor Ron or Ed Ferriss.
+To the Youth of Faith: Please consider being an usher or a musician or possibly a reader by talking with Pastor Ron or Karen Reardon.

-In addition, anyone wanting to help decorate our church for the holidays throughout the year, please see Ed.
+In addition, anyone wanting to help decorate our church for the holidays throughout the year, please see Karen.

 Join the Choir!